pilight/pilight/docs/source/programs/daemon.rst

 BUGS
 ====

-Please report all bugs on GitHub <https://github.com/pilight/pilight/>.
+Please report all bugs on the pilight forum <https://forum.pilight.org>.

 AUTHOR
 ======